marciomat/reverse_engineering/hackthebox/bombsLanded/README.md

 0xffe8b6bc  6364 6e67 6f00                           cdngo.
 ```

-And from the loop above we know that it took each byte and performed a `XOR 0xa`, resulting in:
+And from the loop above we know that for each byte it performed a `XOR 0xa`, resulting in:

 ```
 :> px 22 @ 0x090a09c0